eiffel-community/eiffel/usage-examples/test-execution.md

 The Eiffel protocol provides several events to use within a test activity.
 This example shows how to make use of most of the Eiffel events related to test activities, with the purpose to present how they all are related.

-To understand the example provided here, it is important to explain a few concepts.
+To understand the example provided here, it is important to explain a few concepts (used in the sequence diagram below).
 While Eiffel does not make any assumptions about the underlying infrastructure and/or testing methodology, it does encourage separation of concerns.
-In this view, it is not the responsibility of the activity orchestrator (e.g. the CI server) to determine the contents of the test scope, nor is it the responsibility of the test executor.
-Instead, the [EiffelTestExecutionRecipeCollectionCreatedEvent](../eiffel-vocabulary/EiffelTestExecutionRecipeCollectionCreatedEvent.md) makes it possible for a third actor to determine the test scope, which is then handed off to a test executor.
-And a forth actor is used to provision and deploy a test environment, based on the environment needs described in the [EiffelTestExecutionRecipeCollectionCreatedEvent](../eiffel-vocabulary/EiffelTestExecutionRecipeCollectionCreatedEvent.md), for the test to be executed towards, which is also then handed off to the test executor.
+In this example, it is not the responsibility of the _Activity Orchestrator_ (e.g. the CI server) to determine the contents of the test scope, nor is it the responsibility of the _Test Executor_.
+Instead, the [EiffelTestExecutionRecipeCollectionCreatedEvent](../eiffel-vocabulary/EiffelTestExecutionRecipeCollectionCreatedEvent.md) makes it possible for a third actor, the _Test Manager_, to determine the test scope.
+Then a fourth actor, _Environment Provider_, is used to provide a test environment based on the needs described in the [EiffelTestExecutionRecipeCollectionCreatedEvent](../eiffel-vocabulary/EiffelTestExecutionRecipeCollectionCreatedEvent.md).
+The _Environment Provider_ has full control over all available test environments, and therefore the _Test Executor_ SHALL use the provided environment to run the tests towards.

 ## Event Graph
 ![alt text](./test-execution.png "Event Graph of Test Execution Example")